-The five states without a state sales tax-Alaska,27 Delaware, Montana, New Hampshire, and Oregon-achieve the best sales tax component scores.
+The five states without a state sales tax-Alaska, Delaware, Montana, New Hampshire, and Oregon-achieve the best sales tax component scores.
 Among states with a sales tax, those with low general rates and broad bases, and which avoid tax pyramiding, do best.
-Wyoming, Wisconsin, Maine, Idaho, Michigan, and Virginia all do well, with well-structured sales taxes and modest excise tax rates.
+Wyoming, Wisconsin, Maine, Nebraska, Idaho, Michigan, and Virginia all do well, with well-structured sales taxes and modest excise tax rates.

-At the other end of the spectrum, Alabama, Louisiana, Washington, Tennessee, and Arkansas fare the worst, imposing high rates and taxing a range of business inputs, such as utilities, services, manufacturing, and leases-and maintaining relatively high excise taxes.
-Tennessee has the highest combined state and local rate of 9.55 percent, closely followed by Arkansas at 9.53 percent.
-In general, these states levy high sales tax rates that apply to most or all business input items.
+At the other end of the spectrum, Alabama, Washington, Louisiana, California, and Tennessee fare the worst, imposing high rates and taxing a range of business inputs, such as utilities, services, manufacturing, and leases-and maintaining relatively high excise taxes.
+Louisiana and Tennessee have the highest combined state and local rates of 9.55 percent.
+In general, these states levy high sales tax rates that apply to a wide range of business input items.